 Here’s what the difference between not using mobile deep linking and taking advantage of it looks like:

 This brings me to my next point.

 Wouldn’t it be nice if every user that downloaded your app stay active all year round?

 Unfortunately, that’s not how it works.

-It’s been found that 55% of users will churn after the first month of use.
+An estimated 55 percent of users will churn after the first month of use.
 That means nearly half of the new downloads will be lost.

 It’s common for nearly half of all visitors to leave a website and not take any action.